 A short walk brings visitors to the Upcountry History Museum, which offers a vast choice of educational tours and exhibits.
 Regular events include the "History After Dark" and "Time Travels Program, A Student Enrichment Program."
 Current or recent exhibits include "The Forgotten War: Korea 1950-1953" and "Alert Today, Alive Tomorrow: Living with the Atom Bomb, 1945-1965."
 The museum also offers docent-led talks about Upcountry life and 90-minute group museum tours.

-Heritage Green's Carolina Music Museum celebrates the rich musical history and traditions of the Carolinas with exhibits of culturally significant instruments.
+Heritage Green's Sigal Music Museum celebrates the rich musical history and traditions of the Carolinas with exhibits of culturally significant instruments.
 The centerpiece of the museum is the world-famous Carolina Clavier Collection featuring 40 English, European and American pianos and harpsichords dating from 1570 to 1845.

 For an easier and comprehensive look at Greenville history, Greenville History Tours offers an array of options, including a chef's tour of local restaurants, a walking tour of the historic West End, driving tours and more.
 A favorite for families is the Greenville BBQ Trail Tour, celebrating South Carolina's love affair with barbecue.